node-js-libs/node.io/docs/api.md

 ## Working with IO

-The following methods are available inside a job

-    this.read(file, [callback]);        //Wraps fs.readFile.
-If no callback is provided, the call is synchronous this.write(file, data, [callback]
+To read or write to a file inside a job, use the following methods.
+Both methods are synchronous if no callback is provided

+    this.read(file, [callback]);
+    this.write(file, data, [callback]);

+## Making requests

+..

+## Making proxied requests

+..

+## DOM selection / traversal

+..

+## Executing commands

+To execute a command, use the following methods.
+Callback takes the format of (err, stdout, stderr)

+    this.exec(cmd, callback);
+    this.spawn(cmd, stdin, callback);       //Same as exec, but can write to the commands STDIN